Avengers Disassembled: Avengers

 Leaving the crashed Quinjet, Vision warns the Avengers of a mysterious plan to destroy the team and then vomits up eggs that spawn Ultron drones that attack the Avengers.
-She-Hulk becomes consumed with bloodlust, tearing Vision in half, killing him, and brutally assaulting Wasp and Captain America.
+She-Hulk becomes consumed with bloodlust, killing Vision and attacking Wasp and Captain America.

 She-Hulk is subdued by Iron Man and Captain America and Hank Pym joins them and rushes Wasp to the hospital.
-Returning, Hank reveals to Cap and the team of Iron Man's drunken outburst at the UN and the UN's decision to revoke their charter.
+Returning, Hank reveals to Captain America and the team of Iron Man's drunken outburst at the UN and the UN's decision to revoke their charter.
 All past members of the Avengers gather at the mansion, fearing that Ultron may be behind the attack.
 Suddenly an armada of Kree soldiers appear in the sky and attack Manhattan.
 In the ensuing battle, Hawkeye's arrows are hit, causing their explosives to go off.
 In his dying moments, Hawkeye takes out a Kree battleship in the blast after taking flight with a commandeered Kree jet pack.

 In the wake of Hawkeye's death, Doctor Strange appears for the first time since the Dark Dimension invasion several months earlier.
-He explains to the Avengers that the inexplicable events—Tony's sudden inebriation, She-Hulk and Vision's loss of control, Jack of Heart's resurrection, and the enemies they have encountered—are magical, and that their trail leads to Wanda.
+He explains to the Avengers that the inexplicable events—Tony's sudden inebriation, She-Hulk and Vision's loss of control, Jack of Heart's resurrection, and the enemies they have encountered—are magical and that their trail leads to Wanda.
 A flashback reveals that Wanda has lost her sanity after an errant comment about motherhood from the Wasp triggered a suppressed memory of Wanda's lost twin children, William and Thomas.
 The children were magical constructs Wanda created in an impossible conception between her and the Vision.
 They were lost when both children were magically absorbed by the villain Master Pandemonium, and the memory was suppressed by Wanda's mentor, Agatha Harkness, reasoning that the children were unnatural constructs and better for Wanda to forget.
 The reawakened memory has caused Wanda to lose her sanity and blame the Avengers for the loss of her children.
-Strange reveals that the abilities previous ascribed to Wanda's "chaos magick" are actually uncontrolled manifestations of her ability to warp reality, and that she must be taken down immediately before she threatens the world in her current mental state.
+Strange reveals that the abilities previous ascribed to Wanda's chaos magic are actually uncontrolled manifestations of her ability to warp reality, and that she must be taken down immediately before she threatens the world in her current mental state.